Jet Force Gemini: Plot

-Jet Force Gemini revolves around the galactic law enforcement team Jet Force Gemini attempting to stop a horde of drones led by an insectoid called Mizar.
-The team is composed of Juno, Vela, and their wardog mascot Lupus.
-The game begins with the three characters in orbit around the planet Goldwood after barely escaping the destruction of the entire Jet Force fleet at the hands of Mizar, who has been capturing and enslaving a race of survivors known as the Tribals.
-When Juno, Vela and Lupus are attacked by several drones, the three decide to abandon their ship and go off on their own separate paths to stop the invasion.
-After traversing various planets, the heroes find themselves reunited at Mizar's Palace and face to face with Mizar, who escapes to a nearby asteroid where he sets course to impact with Earth.
-To help the heroes, Tribals leader King Jeff provides them with an ancient starship that can quickly catch up to Mizar's asteroid.
-In return, the team must rescue all the Tribals throughout the galaxy.
+Jet Force Gemini revolves around the galactic law enforcement team Jet Force Gemini, composed of twin siblings Juno and Vela and their wardog mascot Lupus.
+The game begins with the three characters in orbit around the planet Goldwood after barely escaping the destruction of the entire Jet Force fleet at the hands of the insectoid Mizar, who has been capturing and enslaving the native Tribals on Goldwood.
+When their ship is boarded by several of Mizar's drones, the three decide to abandon their ship and go off on their own separate paths to stop the invasion.
+Along the way, Juno finds and reconstructs Floyd, a small floating robot who defects from Mizar and agrees to aid the team.
+After traversing various planets, the heroes find themselves reunited at Mizar's Palace and confront Mizar, who escapes to a nearby asteroid and sets course to impact with Earth.
+To help the heroes, the Tribals' leader King Jeff provides them with an ancient starship that can quickly catch up to Mizar's asteroid, asking them to rescue all the Tribals throughout the galaxy in exchange.

-After rescuing all the Tribals and restoring the starship with several needed parts, the team, along with King Jeff, departs to the asteroid and confront Mizar.
-To the surprise of all though, Mizar is revealed to be a robot controlled by King Jeff's jealous brother, Barry.
-Realising that destroying Barry's robot ruined their best chance of destroying the asteroid, the team is out of options.
-In an honorable notion, Floyd, a little robot that defected from Mizar and followed the team, offers to sacrifice himself to destroy the asteroid.
-Hesitantly, the team agrees and attaches a timed warhead to Floyd before sending him into the core.
-The team returns to the starship and departs shortly before Floyd destroys the asteroid.
-Afterwards on Earth, the Jet Force Gemini team is given the highest honors for their accomplishments.
+After rescuing all the Tribals and restoring the starship with several needed parts, the team, along with King Jeff, departs to the asteroid and battle Mizar.
+To everyone's surprise, Mizar is revealed to be a robot controlled by King Jeff's jealous brother, Barry, who apologizes for letting things get out of hand.
+With time running out until the asteroid strikes Earth, Floyd offers to carry a warhead into the asteroid's core and destroy it.
+The team hesitantly agrees and flees in the starship shortly before Floyd sacrifices himself to destroy the asteroid.
+On Earth, the Jet Force Gemini team is given the highest honors for their accomplishments.